456 pages | 6 x 9 | 10 illus.

 Modern disciplinary divisions have largely discouraged shared imaginative responses to this problem among the contemporary sciences and humanities.
 Robertson demonstrates that this earlier worldview can offer an alternative model of human-nonhuman complementarity, one premised neither on compulsory human exceptionalism nor on the simple reduction of one category to the other.
 Most important, Nature Speaks assesses what is gained and what is lost when nature's voice goes silent.

-Kellie Robertson is Associate Professor of English at the University of Maryland, College Park.
+Kellie Robertson is Professor of English at the University of Maryland, College Park.